Aaron-Bopp/TIM/30_Topics/32_Terms/existential dread.md

 #### <s class="topic-title">[[existential dread]]</s>

 Perhaps somewhat like a ongoing [[existential crisis]], existential dread is a nebulous term, probably best described as a kind of [[anxiety]].
-Typically it includes questioning the answers to [[The three main questions of life]], but in lieu of satisfactory answers to those questions, or repeated events that make you question them, it will latch on to uncontrollable threats like [[war]] or [[climate change]], or a general lack of [[hope]].
+Typically it includes questioning the answers to [[The three main questions of life]], but in lieu of satisfactory answers to those questions, or repeated events that make you question them will inrease in intensity.
+While prolonged feelings of existential dread may lead someone to [[nihilism]] or [[existentialism]], one does not have to subscribe to any kind of philosophical ideology to feel existential dread.
+For many this feeling will
+latch onto uncontrollable threats like [[war]] or [[climate change]], or a general lack of [[hope]].

 - [[What is the psychological origin of existential dread]]
 - [[A secure worldview is the best defense against existential dread]]